viniltc/unige-thesistemplate/README.md

 ### Track changes while reviewing

-This option  uses the `changes` package  and I find it very useful.
+This option  uses  `changes` package,  and I find it very useful.
 It has a key=value system so most of the things are customizable.
 You can define different authors and the changes are tracked depending on the id.
 Please see [user manual](http://mirrors.ibiblio.org/CTAN/macros/latex/contrib/changes/changes.english.pdf) for more details.

 ### Choosing the bibliography style